 This line will point to Castor and Pollux.

 Pollux is classified as a “K0 IIIb” star.
 The K0 means that it is somewhat cooler than the sun, with a surface color that is a light yellowish orange.
 Keep in mind that when you look at a star, its color depends significantly on the sensitivity of your eyes, and that color is difficult to discern for most point sources.

 Pollux is just under two times the mass of our sun.
 It’s almost nine times the diameter of our sun.
 And it’s about 30 times the sun’s brightness in visible light.

 Pollux also pumps out a good bit of energy in non-visible infrared radiation.
 With all forms of radiation counted, Pollux is about 43 times more energetic than our sun.

-There are many variants to the story of Castor and Pollux, but, by most accounts, Castor was killed in battle and Pollux could not bear to live without him and begged Zeus to let him die too.
+Castor and Pollux are later to have sailed among the Argonauts with Jason in search of the Golden Fleece.
+By most accounts, Castor was killed in battle and Pollux could not bear to live without him.
+Pollux begged Zeus to let him die too.
 Zeus could not grant the gift quite as asked, since Pollux was a god’s son and therefore immortal.
 But Zeus decreed that Pollux would spend every other day in Olympus with the gods, and the rest of the time in the underworld with his brother.

 Pollux’s position is RA: 7h 45m 20s, dec: +28° 01′ 35″.